-You may choose not to register for any one of the Web Services (or for all of them) if you do not want to share information that identifies you when you use that Website.
+You may choose not to register for any one of the LMD Services (or for all of them) if you do not want to share information that identifies you when you use that LMD Service.

-If you do register, we will give you a chance to create a profile.
-We may use some of the information in that profile to choose the content we think you would like to see.
+If you do register, we may give you a chance to create a profile.
+We may use some of the information in that profile, such as the neighborhood you have chosen, to choose the content we think you would like to see.

 When you register, we may also send you email about other products and services.
 You may choose not to receive these messages.
 However, we will still send you email with information about the specific services you use.

 Children under 13 may not create profiles that include personally identifiable information.

 If you choose to post information on blogs or forums, it will not be private.
 Once the information is posted, other users may copy or store it.
 You must use a user name to post information the LMD Services.

 Transferring Information to Social Networking Sites and Services